canonical/openvino-ai-plugins-gimp-snap/README.md

 ### Install dependencies for NPU support (optional)

-If you are running on an Intel® Core™ Ultra generation CPU containing a NPU accelerator, install the NPU snap:
+If you are running on an Intel® Core™ Ultra generation CPU containing an NPU accelerator, install the NPU snap:

 ```
 sudo snap install intel-npu-driver # for NPU support